Top Tip #8 - Learn how to navigate academic appeals

 Therefore, when making an academic appeal you should clearly demonstrate how your situation relates to either (or both) of the only valid grounds for academic appeal (as stated above).

 It’s important to remember that the most common outcome for successful academic appeals is a new attempt at the relevant assessment, and that the outcome is never to remark your initial work.
+You must note that your submission will have been marked and moderated and the mark you have been given is the confirmed mark for that piece of work.

 More information on academic appeals can be found in Section 8 (Appeals) of the Academic Regulations for Taught Provision.
 You can also find all the forms you need here, but if you’ve still got questions, feel free to email firstname.lastname@example.org or Imitchell4@glos.ac.uk